Hidden-Histories/Public-Resources/documentation/GettingStarted-HiddenHistoryArtists.md

 ### Next Steps: learn how to adjust those layers, and create your own content

 NOTE: An **asset**  is a digital file that is one of several components that are combined to create an augment layer.
-An asset could be a 3D model, a 2D images, a sound files, a video file etc. For a visual diagrams of the entire process, see the images below.
+An asset could be a 3D model, a 2D images, a sound files, a video file etc. For visual diagrams of the entire process, see the images below.

 The tutorials link to each other in a specific order that should help you go progressively deeper into using ARpoise: